QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/networking.md

 ## Use HTTP proxy

-In mose cases, you won't need this, but in some countries, you might cannot access our cloud services like CrowdinOTA or Paste.
+In most cases, you won't need this, but in some countries, you might not access our cloud services like CrowdinOTA or Paste.

-To configure http proxy, you need add the arguments in your JVM startup command line.
+To configure http proxy, you need to add the arguments in your JVM startup command line.

 ```bash
 java -Xmx4G ... <JVM FLAG> ... -jar server.jar nogui